All insights

 Almost every client I meet has used an online mortgage calculator.
 Almost none of them understand that the number it produces is softer than what will happen when they submit a real application.
 The gap between "what the calculator says I can borrow" and "what the bank actually approves" is routinely 10–25%.
 That gap is where stressed buyers get surprised at IPA stage.

-Total Debt Servicing Ratio is the MAS regulation that caps your monthly debt obligations (including the new mortgage) at 55% of your gross monthly income.
-It's not a bank policy — it's a regulatory floor.
-Every licensed lender in Singapore applies it.
+According to MAS Notice 645, the Total Debt Servicing Ratio is a regulatory requirement that caps your monthly debt obligations (including the new mortgage) at 55% of your gross monthly income.
+It's not a bank policy every licensed lender in Singapore applies it identically.

 Debt obligations counted under TDSR include: all outstanding mortgages, car loans, credit card minimum payments, personal loans, student loans, and any guaranteed debts.
 Not counted: household expenses, insurance premiums, school fees.